Your guide to WooCommerce barcode inventory for manufacturers

 In this following chapter, we’ll focus on adding new products and highlighting the most important features for manufacturers selling online.
 We will simplify the process by only showing the steps to set up inventory tracking to make it easier to understand.
-However, you’ll quickly see how easy it is to get your store and products set up as we go through.
+However, you’ll quickly see how easy it is to set up your store and products as we go through.

-You’ve created your store, and you’re ready to start adding products.
+You’ve created your store and are ready to start adding products.